wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_PUBLIC_ASN

-This is needed to use ProcessPeerCert callback.
+This exposes the ASN.1 API's publicly that are used internally.
+This is useful for customers who want to use the internal asn.h API's to parse.

 #### WOLFSSL_QUIC

-Only "reads" from data provided by the application via wolfSSL_provide_quic_data().
-Then, transfer from there into the inputBuffer. `WOLFSSL_QUIC` is incompatible with `WOLFSSL_CALLBACKS`.
+Enables support for QUIC protocol.
+See (https://github.com/wolfSSL/wolfssl/blob/master/doc/QUIC.md) for more information.

 #### WOLFSSL_QUIC_MAX_RECORD_CAPACITY